-1. I don’t use fresh eggs; I use aged eggs as suggested.
-But not that old.
-Even a day or two after buying them works fine for me.
-The important thing I found is to leave them out so they reach room temperature.
+1. Eggs – Measuring egg whites in grams is important.
+Even though I tend to use cups here in the USA, I always weigh the egg whites (the recipe I use is 60 grams of egg whites).
+Another important thing I found is to leave them out so they reach room temperature.
 This makes a huge difference.
-I usually leave them out for a full day.
-If you’re in a hurry or didn’t have time, you can put the whites in the microwave in a bowl for a few seconds.
+I usually leave them out for a full day in a bowl covered with saran wrap with a few holes poked in it.
+If you’re in a hurry or don’t have time, you can put the whites in the microwave in a bowl for a few seconds.
 I have tried this before and it worked.
-Just be careful about leaving them in too long and only use this if you need to.
+But I can say that I yield better results when I let them sit out for a full day or overnight.
 Room temp whites is a must for me.

 2. Make sure to tap the macaron tray against the table after you have piped your circles.
 This will remove air bubbles.

 3. Let the macs stand/sit for at least 15 minutes and I usually do so for 30 minutes because I noticed that works best for me.
 Things like humidity and heat can affect them so I feel more comfortable letting them sit longer.
+If I make characters, I let each layer dry for about ten minutes, and then I add the details, and so on.
+Again, total resting time for me is at least 30 minutes.
 This will help feet develop.

 4. If you want to add color, use gel coloring because liquid is too runny and will affect your macarons negatively.
 Add the color after your egg white and sugar mix have formed fairly stiff peaks.
 Add extract at this time as well.
 Then finish mixing on high speed to get stiff peaks.